Skhmt/mfd/docs/readme.md

 # Changelog

+* 1.7.1 - 7Apr19
+  * Fixed a bug with `mouseWheel`, it should work now
 * 1.7.0 - 20Jan19
   * Fixed a bug that allowed unauthorized users to replay commands in some situations
   * Added API to use media buttons, `mfd.media(_button_)`